Fab-Inc/oak-hackathon/README.md

 Make sure you install the latest version of [pixi](https://pixi.sh) (at least 0.32.1).
 On Mac you can install this with [Homebrew](https://brew.sh/).

-Running `pixi shell` inside the project folder should recreate the environment precisely, including the `dvc` executbale.
+Running `pixi shell` inside the project folder should recreate the environment precisely, including the `dvc` executable.

+The first time you enter your pixi environment you will need to manually install the project package (in editable mode):

+- `pip install -e .`

 For VSCode you might need to install the [pixi extension](https://marketplace.visualstudio.com/items?itemName=jjjermiah.pixi-vscode) to be able to chose the project's Python environment (in `.pixi/` in the project folder).